zufre/javascript-closures-lab-cb-000/README.md

 ![Sharks with frickin' laser beams](https://media.giphy.com/media/EW4ObFkJPMJQA/giphy.gif)

 Dr. Evil has a penchant for murderous animals.
 As if sharks weren't deadly enough, now he wants to attach **laser beams** to their heads!
-Being his ever faithful servant, let's use a closure to create animals to which we can attach various deadly devices.
+Being his ever faithful servant, let's use a closure to attach various deadly devices to his sharks.

 * Create a function, `createAnimal()`, that takes one parameter, `animalType`.
 * Create an inner function in this `createAnimal()` function that also has one parameter, `deadlyDevice`.
 This function